richplastow/generic-user-server/notes/02-set-up-google-firebase.md

 ## Deploy the Firebase app for the first time

-You should see six new files in the repo:
+You should see five new files in the repo:

 ```
 .github/workflows/firebase-hosting-merge.yml
 .github/workflows/firebase-hosting-pull-request.yml
 public/index.html
 .firebaserc
-database.rules.json
 firebase.json
 ```